dokku/dokku/docs/getting-started/upgrading.md

 - `docker`: Containers may be randomly reset during the upgrade process, resulting in requests being sent to the wrong containers.
 Acknowledging and scheduling downtime thus becomes much more important.
-- `herokuish`: While not required, it may be useful to take advantage of the
+- `herokuish`: While not required, it may be useful to take advantage of the latest base image.
+Herokuish changes do not cause issues unless the base OS changes, which may happen in minor or major releases.

 ```shell
 # for 0.11.4 and newer versions, use: